In the guide

 There is no legal requirement for you to display this information, but it could help you make things clearer for your customers and staff.
 The design of the information sheet is a basic layout and you may want to tailor it according to your business needs - for example, by offering a returns policy that builds on the statutory requirements, or adding examples from your own business (perhaps replacing the word 'goods' with something that you sell).
 The words are legally correct and outline your customers' rights, so we suggest tailoring and adding to these words, rather than deleting or altering the wording provided.Back to top

 If your business also supplies services please see 'The supply of services'.Back to top

-The Consumer Rights Act 2015 also covers, for the first time, contracts between a trader and consumer in relation to digital content, as distinct from goods and services.
+The Consumer Rights Act 2015 also covers contracts between a trader and a consumer in relation to digital content, as distinct from goods and services.
 Please see 'Digital content' for more information.Back to top

 BEIS has produced more detailed guidance to help businesses understand the implications of the Act: Consumer Rights Act: Goods - Guidance for Business.Back to top

 Failure to comply with trading standards law can lead to enforcement action and to sanctions, which may include a fine and/or imprisonment.
 For more information please see 'Trading standards: powers, enforcement and penalties'.Back to top